Prime Minister of New Zealand

 Prime Minister of New Zealand Jacinda Ardern completed a Bachelor of Communication Studies in Public Relations and Political Science at Waikato Management School from 1999 to 2001.

-Jacinda then moved to London, where she worked as a senior policy advisor for the Better Regulation Executive in the UK Cabinet Office, with a focus on improving the way that local authorities interfaced with business.
+She then moved overseas to London, where she worked as a senior policy advisor for British Prime Minister Tony Blair in the UK Cabinet Office.
 She was also seconded to the Home Office to assist with a review of policing in England and Wales.

-In 2007 Jacinda became the second woman ever elected president of IUSY, the world's largest international political youth organisation with headquarters in Vienna, which saw her spend time in countries such as Jordan, Israel, Algeria and China.
+In 2007 Jacinda became the second woman ever elected president of the International Union of Socialist Youth, the world's largest international political youth organisation, which saw her spend time in countries such as Jordan, Israel, Algeria and China.

-Following Andrew Little's resignation, Jacinda was elected unopposed as leader of Labour on 1 August 2017.
-Within two months she was elected as New Zealand's third female Prime Minister.
+Following Andrew Little's resignation, Jacinda was elected unopposed as leader of the Labour Party on 1 August 2017.
+Within two months she had been elected as New Zealand's third female Prime Minister.